flar/flutter_benchmark_utils/packages/graph_app/README.md

 This project is not normally visible if you open the Flutter Benchmark Tools project, you will need to open it independently to contribute to it.

+## Developing

+While working on the graph_app web app you will want to test it by running it directly from the source package rather than installing it each time you change it.
+You can use a hidden command line option for the graphTimeline command `--web-local` that will build the web app from this directory and then serve the results directly to the browser from the build directory.

+## Installing

+When work is done on the graph_app, you should install it into the main part of the repo so that it can be used by invocations activated using pub global.
+The `tools/install.sh` shell script will verify that the files are built and package them up into a zip file installed in the lib/src directory of the main project.
+This script should be executed from the tools directory.

+If you have added any dependencies that need to be served alongside the web app, you may need to edit the install script as it contains a specific list of files needed to be served to the browser at run time.